Alternative approach to fetch Application Information and Hardware Information

 We are currently using the Database API approach to retrieve computer data from the BigFix SQL Server database.
 Our goal is to collect Application and Hardware information for Windows, Linux, and macOS systems.

-Based on this, we are currently assuming that these IDs remain consistent across environments and are using them directly in queries against the **QUESTIONRESULTS**
+Based on this, we are currently assuming that these IDs remain consistent across environments and are using them directly in queries against the **QUESTIONRESULTS** table to fetch the relevant data.

 Is there an alternative or a more reliable method to retrieve Application and Hardware information from BigFix?